 It’s got a built-in charge wizard that limits electrical current and reduces the output when maximum capacity is reached.

-This battery charger converter also features one of the most comprehensive lists of protections of any of the choices on our list.
+This converter also features one of the most comprehensive lists of protections of any of the choices on our list.

 For starters, it includes low line voltage protection that protects your more sensitive appliances from irregularities related to lower voltages.